 In November 2020, the Company entered into the Asana Merger Agreement, pursuant to which ASN became its wholly-owned subsidiary.
 Asana and ASN had previously entered into a license agreement, which was amended and restated prior to the closing of the merger transaction (the Asana License Agreement, and collectively with the Asana Merger Agreement, the Asana Agreements), pursuant to which ASN acquired an exclusive, worldwide license to certain intellectual property rights relating to inhibitors of ERK1 and ERK2 owned or controlled by Asana to develop and commercialize ERAS-007 and certain other related compounds for all applications.
-The Company has the right to sublicense (through multiple tiers) the licensed rights under the Asana Agreements, subject to certain conditions.

 Under the Asana Merger Agreement, in 2020, the Company made an upfront payment of \$20.0 million and issued 4,000,000 shares of its Series B-2 convertible preferred stock to Asana at a value of \$7.50 per share or a total fair value of equity of \$30.0 million.
 In connection with the Company's IPO, these shares of Series B-2 convertible preferred stock were converted into 3,333,333 shares of the Company's common stock.
 The Company is obligated to make future development and regulatory milestone cash payments for a licensed product in an amount of up to \$90.0 million.
 Additionally, upon achieving a development milestone related to demonstration of successful proof-of-concept in a specified clinical trial, the Company will also be required to issue 3,888,889 shares of its common stock to Asana.
 The Company is not obligated to pay royalties on the net sales of licensed products.
-No IPR&D expense was recorded during the years ended December 31, 2022 and 2021.
-As of December 31, 2022 and 2021, no milestones had been accrued as the underlying contingencies were not probable or estimable.
+No IPR&D expense was recorded during the years ended December 31, 2023 and 2022.
+As of December 31, 2023 and 2022, no milestones had been accrued as the underlying contingencies were not probable or estimable.